Ross Bagdasarian: Singing and songwriting

-In 1955 Bagdasarian signed with the then newly established Liberty Records.
+In 1955, Bagdasarian signed with the then-newly established Liberty Records.
 In early 1956 he had a transcontinental hit with the novelty record "The Trouble with Harry" (inspired by the homonymous Hitchcock film) credited to Alfi & Harry, although Alfi & Harry was just one person, Bagdasarian himself.
 It reached No. 44 on the Billboard chart and was a bigger hit in the United Kingdom reaching No. 15.

 In 1956, he wrote an instrumental "Armen's Theme" named after his wife.
-The executives at Liberty Records suggested that he adopt a pseudonym as they thought his name too difficult to pronounce.
+The executives at Liberty Records suggested that he adopt a pseudonym as they thought his name was too difficult to pronounce.
 In December 1956, he charted with his first record credited to his David Seville pseudonym, and "Armen's Theme" reached No. 42 on the Billboard chart.